 This course is offered for students who wish to study for three GCSEs in Science.
 It is well suited to students who have demonstrated a keen interest and an aptitude for the subject in KS3.
-It should be noted that it is not a prerequisite for the study of A level Sciences.
-It aims to encourage you to explore, explain, theorise and model in Science, develops a critical approach to scientific evidence and helps to prepare you for further studies in Science.
-The course will include all of the elements from Combined Science, but in addition extra units in Biology, Chemistry and Physics are studied, leading to separate Biology, Chemistry and Physics GCSEs.
-Please note that students must take all three GCSEs if given this option.
+It should be noted that you do NOT have to take GCSE Separate Science in order to access A level Sciences.

+This course encourages students to explore, explain, theorise and model in Science, developing a critical approach to scientific evidence.
+The course includes all of the elements from Combined Science, but in addition extra units in Biology, Chemistry and Physics, leading to separate GCSEs in these subjects.
+Students must take all three GCSEs if they take this option.